zssvaidar/import-feeds/desc/import-feeds-desc-en.md

 - **Field delimiter** – select the preferred field delimiter to be used in the CSV import file, possible values are `,`, `;`,`\t`, `|`.
 - **Text qualifier** – select the preferred separator of the values within a cell: single or double quotes can be selected.

-### Settings
+### Feed Settings

 The next panel is the settings panel:

 ![Simple type settings](_assets/import-feeds-create-settings.png)

 - **Entity** – select the desired entity for the imported data from the drop-down list of all entities available in the system.
-- **Unused Columns** – this field is initially empty.
+- **  Columns** – this field is initially empty.
 After save you will see here the list of available unmapped columns.
 - **Field delimiter for relation** – field delimiter, which is used to separate fields in the relation, default value is "|".
 - **Data record delimiter** – is the delimiter to split multiple values (eg for multienum or array fields and attributes) or multiple related records.
 - **Mark for a non-linked attribute** – this mark is only available for the product entity.
 This symbol marks attribute which should not be linked to the respective product.